zenio/festline.github.io/_pages/faq.md

 **How do I prepare for the course?**

 You need basic Python skills and math knowledge.
 There are also some software requirements.
-Check out [prerequisites](prerequisites)
+Check out [prerequisites](prerequisites).

 **How do I work with course materials?**